raganwald/javascript-allonge-six/manuscript/markdown/Recursion/buildingblocks.md

 ### summary

-Linear recursion is a basic building block of algorithms, because its form "reverses" the way linear data structures like lists are constructed.
+Linear recursion is a basic building block of algorithms.
+Its basic form parallels the way linear data structures like lists are constructed: This helps make it understandable.
 Its specialized cases of mapping and folding are especially useful and can be used to build other functions.
+And finally, while folding is a special case of linear recursion, mapping is a special case of folding.